Rebel Wilson almost lost virginity in orgy with Royal family

 Rebel Wilson says member of Royal family invited her to lose virginity in drug-fuelled orgy

-Rebel Wilson has revealed that she almost lost her virginity in an orgy with a member of the Royal Family.
+Rebel Wilson has claimed she almost lost her virginity in a drug-fuelled orgy with a member of the Royal family.

-The actress, 44, made the shocking claim in her new memoir, Rebel Rising, where she documented her experiences as a “late bloomer” – having remained a virgin until she was 35 years old.
+Writing in her memoir Rebel Rising, the actor said she was invited to a “tech billionaire’s party” at a huge ranch “just outside LA” by an unnamed Royal who she described as “fifteenth or twentieth in line to the British throne”.

-She explains that she was invited to a “tech billionaire’s party” “at a huge ranch just outside LA” by an unnamed Royal who she described as “fifteenth or twentieth in line to the British throne”.
+Wilson, best known for Pitch Perfect and Bridesmaids, said that she did not realise the medieval-themed party was an orgy until 2am when a tray of “molly”, the slang term for MDMA, was passed around.

-The Pitch Perfect star was extended the invite by a male friend, who had been informed by the Royal that the party was in desperate need of “more girls”.
+The actor, who documents her experiences as a “late bloomer” having remained a virgin until she was 35 years old, explained the invite was extended by a male friend who had been informed by the Royal that the party was in desperate need of “more girls”.

 Keen to finally get some action, Wilson recounted how she tried to make herself as physically appealing as possible.